A Coherent View on Entropy: A coherent explanation: H (system)= S(system +memory)

-The problem states that informational entropy is not meaningful without an observer for whom the probability $p_i$ is defined.
-To solve the problem, it should be noted that there are objects other than the system that might correlated with the system.
-However, {\it the more the object is correlated with the system, the more information about the system the object has.} Here the object plays the role of observer.
-The object can be anything that are correlated with the system more or less, e.g., a human brain, computer memory, or stones.
+The paradox is the followings.
+Suppose observer somehow knows in which microstate a macrostate is.
+Then informational entropy is zero because all $p_i$ except for one are zero.
+Does this mean physical entropy is also zero?
+Physical entropy should be non-zero by Eq. (\ref{1}).
+However, there is an intuitive reasoning claiming that it should be zero.
+Because the observer has full information about a physical system (the macrostate), the observer can manipulate the system as desired.
+For example, suppose an observer knows positions and velocities of all gas molecules in a chamber which appear to be randomly distributed.
+For the observer with the knowledge, however, the gas is no longer randomly distributed.
+In principle the observer can align motions of all molecules, as a result heat of the gas is converted to a lump of gas's kinetic energy.
+Therefore, knowledge indeed decreases physical entropy.

+A key fact in the argument is that there is ``someone" or an ``observer" who will use the knowledge.
+This suggests that the Proposition 1 can be a clue for resolution of the paradox.
+Here let us consider ``memories" of the observer.
+We can see that the more knowledge about the molecules the observer has, the more correlated with the molecules the memories are.
+We consider not only a system (the molecules) but also the observer's memories.
+However, ``more correlation" between molecules and memories means ``less volume" in phase space occupied by the combined whole of molecules and memories. ``Less volume" then implies ``less physical entropy" by Eq. (\ref{1}).

-{\bf Proposition 2} (coherent explanation): {\it Informational entropy $N$ of a system should be interpreted as physical entropy $S$ of both the system and an object containing information on the system, namely N(system)= S(system +memory).}
+{\bf Explanation 1}: {\it Informational entropy of a system can be interpreted as physical entropy of both the system and memories containing the information on the system, namely $H$ (system)=$S$(system+memory)}.

-Let us illustrate proposition 2 \cite{A}.
-Let us consider informational entropy N of a system of $n$ quantum bits (qubits) \cite{classical}. ($n$ is a positive integer.)
-For each qubit, there is a corresponding qubit, which is the object discussed above.
-The new qubit plays the role of memory.
-Therefore, there will be $n$ memory qubits.
-Here, we consider only those cases where each qubit is either in one of two orthogonal states, $|0\rangle$ and $|1\rangle$.
+Let us illustrate Explanation 1.
+We consider informational entropy $H$ of a system of (a positive integer) $n$ quantum bits (qubits).
+(It doesn't matter if bits are classical or quantum.
+The same thing can be said for classical bits.
+Also we omit explanation for intermediate cases for simplicity.)
+For each qubit, there is a corresponding qubit, which plays the role of memory.
+There will be $n$ memory qubits.
+Here we consider only those cases where each qubit is either in one of two orthogonal states, $|0\rangle$ and $|1\rangle$.
 Two extreme cases are considered.